 On-page SEO is how you tell Google what each page is about and back up the relevance you're claiming.
 None of it is complicated; it's just consistently done.
 The fundamentals that move the needle for deck builders:

-• Title tags and headings: lead with the service and the city — 'Deck Builder in Doylestown, PA | Composite & Wood Decks.'
+• Title tags and headings: lead with the service and the city, like 'Deck Builder in Doylestown, PA | Composite & Wood Decks.'
 Match the way homeowners actually search.

 • Schema markup: layer LocalBusiness, Service, AggregateRating, and FAQ schema so Google clearly understands who you are, what you do, and that you're well-reviewed.
-Set it once and revisit only when services change — it's not a recurring expense.
+Set it once and revisit only when services change; it's not a recurring expense.

 • Project galleries and before-and-afters: deck buyers are visual and skeptical.
 A rich gallery of real, local projects (with descriptive alt text) builds trust and feeds image search at the same time.